webguides/webguides.github.io/_posts/2023-10-21-test-smartphone-guide.md

 ---
-layout: post
 title: "How To Choose A Budget Smartphone Under 300"
-date:   2023-10-21 15:00:00 +0000
-permalink: /:title/
-categories:
-  - Smartphones
-tags:
-  - smartphone
-  - guide
-  - 2025
-  - tech
-read_time: true
-comments: true
-toc: true
 ---

 # How To Choose A Budget Smartphone Under 300